thkitapci/Inference_of_TF_regulatory_networks/README.md

                           Output file : TF_results_patser_scores_5_10.txt ( file has genes which in 10 % and 5 % tail cutoffs)

-# analysis after patser
+# Analysis after PATSER

-A)  count the numbers of binding sites for each gene in 10 and 5 % tail of score distribution with each TF motif (PWM) of interest ----output file contains the number of binding sites for each gene with TF of interest
+A)  Count the numbers of binding sites for each gene in 10 and 5 % tail of score distribution with each TF motif (PWM) of interest ----output file contains the number of binding sites for each gene with TF of interest

                                      `count.pl`